 After accepting the claim, an online file will be created for you and the claim will be filed with the airline.
-We are obligated to allow the airline sufficient time and opportunity to respond to the claim.
+We are obliged to allow the airline sufficient time and opportunity to respond to the claim.
 Should they not respond, or refuse to pay compensation, our solicitors will be instructed to commence legal proceedings.
-It is unfortunately not possible for us to predict how long your claim will take because we are dependent on how the airline is going to react.
+It is unfortunately not possible for us to predict exactly how long your claim will take this depends on how the airline is going to react.
 We hope to conclude your claim successfully within six months but cannot guarantee this.
-You will always be kept up to date of the progress on your claim.
+You will always be kept up to date on the progress of your claim.
 Click here to find out more about claiming with EUclaim.

 Which travel documents are required when submitting a claim?

 To be able to properly investigate your flight and, if necessary, prove to a court of law that you had a valid booking for the flight, we require a copy of the following: